rubensworks/article-privacy-decentralized/content/framework.md

 </figcaption>
 </figure>

-In practise, these summaries and combined summaries require some bookkeeping.
+In practise, summaries and combined summaries require some bookkeeping.
 Each file summary must remain up-to-date with respect to the file's contents.
 This could be done by either immediately invalidating the summary upon file changes, or by periodically regenerating the summary.